 How to gild the lily

-To gild they lily, drizzle the easy icing made of half and half (or milk) and powdered sugar over the top and quickly sprinkle gold, green, and purple sanding sugars over the top....
+To gild the lily, drizzle the easy icing made of half and half (or milk) and powdered sugar over the top and quickly sprinkle gold, green, and purple sanding sugars over the top....

 That's what these King Cake Pancakes are... over the top!

-You can always leave out the banana and add the amount of water on the box if you aren't a banana fan.
-They will still be yummy.
+No. You can always leave out the banana and add the amount of water on the box if you aren't a banana fan.
+They will still be yummy buttermilk pancakes.

 Watch the video from ABC 33/40's morning show